-Our Marketing Manager has given renewed input into the marketing of the school with a particular focus upon international and UK full boarders.
-Marketing strategies have become more targeted and sophisticated.
-Our Head of Boarding has led on devising the boarding recovery plan to support the strategic planning behind our boarding programme.
+Our Marketing Manager has continued to focus upon international and UK full boarders with a particular focus upon web-based and social media strategies to 'capture' the right audiences.
+Marketing strategies continue to become more targeted and sophisticated.
+Our Head of Boarding leads upon devising the boarding recovery plan to support the strategic planning behind our boarding programme.